bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

   class="rounded-lg border overflow-hidden relative">
 </div>

-Tracing lines from the centre of this cube to any two points of the tetrahedron inscibed within it reveals the angle I'm looking for.
+Tracing lines from the centre of this cube to any two points of the tetrahedron inscribed within it reveals the angle I'm looking for.

 <div
   id="scene-cubeInscribedWireframe-angleAOC"